swyxio/swyxdotio/content/writing/nontechnical/jobs-of-js-build-tools.md

 Relying on script CDNs introduced security and latency costs, so the alternative was to _download_ the code and glue them together in the right way to create one (or more) custom JS bundles entirely within your control and hosted on your infrastructure.
 To gloss over a huge amount of development in the space (that I don't know much about), "task runners" arose to automate this process for you - [Grunt](https://gruntjs.com/), [Gulp](https://gulpjs.com/), [Broccoli](https://broccoli.build/).

-But something else also happened at the same time - Server-side JavaScript became a thing.
+But something else also happened at the same time - server-side JavaScript became a thing.

 ## Multiple Targets, Multiple Assets: the rise of Bundlers